 Education and training of research staff

-The WMO (Section 2, Article 3) requires that research involving human subjects is carried out within organizations suited for that purpose and by/under the supervision of professionals with appropriate training in scientific clinical research.
+The WMO (Section 2, Article 3) requires that medical scientific research involving human subjects is carried out within organizations suited for that purpose and by/under the supervision of professionals with appropriate training.
 At least one these professionals must be an expert in the research procedures/activities carried out in relation to the human subject.

 Other research staff, who are not clinical investigators - such as research nurses, study coordinators, students, and data managers - must be trained in WMO/GCP as benefits their research duties.
 More details are provided below.